NFL-Bills safety Hamlin in critical condition after cardiac arrest, game postponed | Sports-Games

 "Our hearts are with his family, loved ones, and the entire @BuffaloBills community," she wrote on Twitter.
 "Please be ok man," tweeted Arizona Cardinals defensive end J.J.
 Watt.

 "Please pray for our brother," Allen tweeted.
-Players and coaches did not hold media conferences.
+Players and coaches did not hold news conferences.

-As spectators filed out of the stadium one Bengals fan stood solemnly holding a quickly made sign saying: "Pray for Buffalo #3 Hamlin."
+As spectators filed out of the stadium, one Bengals fan stood solemnly holding a sign saying: "Pray for Buffalo #3 Hamlin."
 A McKees Rocks, Pennsylvania native who played college football at the University of Pittsburgh, Hamlin was taken by the Bills in the sixth round, 212th overall, of the 2021 NFL Draft.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)